Quick Info:Find a Doctor Community Tour (800) 213-3284 Share this page

 James Liffrig, M.D.

-“The flu virus changes each year so manufacturers identify and produce vaccine that work against the most prevalent types,” Liffrig, who also practices family medicine at First Health Family Medicine in Seven Lakes, says.
+“The flu virus changes each year, so manufacturers identify and produce vaccine that works against the most prevalent types,” Liffrig, who also practices family medicine at First Health Family Medicine in Seven Lakes, says.
 “While the vaccine is not perfect, it is safe and offers very good protection.
 Even if you do get the flu after vaccination, it will likely be much less severe than if you haven’t had the vaccine.
 Your risk of severe complications and even death are significantly less.”

 Flu is a respiratory disease caused by the influenza virus.
 Symptoms can be mild to severe and include sore throat, runny nose, cough, fever, muscle or body aches, headache and fatigue.